 Development of Practical Skills will not be covered in this course.
 However some elements of pratical skills assessed in written exams will be covered through the use of past paper questions.
+Nuffield/SNAB (context lead approach) - not suitable for

 Year 12 Biology AQA